federicaprinzi/book2.sql/README.md

 **REVOKE**
 Martin made a few mistakes in updating book details.
 Revoke his update permissions but let him continue viewing the books.

+**COMMIT**
+You decide to remove a book with BookID = 101 from the Books table.
+Ensure this change is saved permanently.